bgplab/isis/docs/3-upcoming.md

 Passive IS-IS Interfaces
 : * Explain the need for passive interfaces
   * Configure passive IS-IS interfaces
-  * If available, disable the advertisement of inter-router prefixes
+  * If available, turn off the advertisement of inter-router prefixes

 Influence the Designated IS Election
 : * Explain the need for DIS priority